 2. Demand Generation Team

-- Email Marketing Specialist: Designs nurture campaigns and drip sequences for lead engagement.
+- Email Marketing Specialist: Builds lifecycle nurture tracks and demand capture sequences

 3. Product Marketing Team